Background pattern

 • It should be taken even when your child does not have symptoms or when they have an acute asthma attack.

-For children aged 2 to 5 years:
+For children from 2 to 5years of age:

-This medication is taken orally.
+This medicine is taken orally.

 The tablets should be chewed before swallowing.

-If your child takes more Singulair than they should:
+If your child takes more Singulair than they should

 Seek help from your child's doctor immediately.